siberianfox/tinygwiki/TinyG-Configuration.md

 Note: internally, everything is converted to mm mode, so if you do a bunch of settings in one units mode then change to the other the settings are still valid.
 Try it.
 Change back and forth by issuing in sequence: $x, G20, $x, G21, $x

+## Text Mode versus JSON Mode Operation
+This page describes operation in text mode.
+See [JSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation) for JSON functionality.
+The tokens and settings described here apply to either mode, but request and response formats are illustrated only for text mode.
+Those few commands that apply to only one mode or the other are noted.

 ## Displaying Settings
 Setting display and configuration is done by sending config commands to the USB port in text mode or the JSON equivalents if in JSON mode.
-Configs are described for text mode operation.
-See [JSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation-(version-0.95-and-later)) for JSON equivalents.
-In general, config parameters are identical expect for request and response formats.
-Differences, where they exist, are noted.

 To display a setting type $<the-mnemonic-for-the=setting-you-want-to-display>, for example
 <pre>